awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-launchtemplate.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Overrides`  <a name="cfn-as-group-launchtemplate-overrides"></a>
 Any properties that you specify override the same properties in the launch template\.
 Currently, the only supported override is instance type\.
-You must specify between 2 and 20 overrides\.
+This property is not conditional\.
+You must specify at least 2 overrides \(20 maximum\)\.
-*Required*: No
+*Required*: Conditional
 *Type*: List of [LaunchTemplateOverrides](aws-properties-autoscaling-autoscalinggroup-launchtemplateoverrides.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)